ecupaio/personal-site/_drafts/how-to-create-a-jekyll-site-with-github-pages.md

 - github pages

 ---
 In this tutorial, we're going to create a Jekyll site and host it with Github.
-You will need to use the command line
+You will need to use the command line (Applications > Utilities > Terminal) and I'm using Mac OS X for the steps below.
+I'm also assuming you have git installed and you have a github account so follow these instructions, if you have not: [https://help.github.com/articles/set-up-git/](https://help.github.com/articles/set-up-git/ "https://help.github.com/articles/set-up-git/")

-## Install Ruby
+### Install and/or update Ruby

 Docs are usually terrible and written for CS graduates, but Jekyll lays out precisely how to it for all operating systems: